4samad/cryptoGenerous/README.md

 ![CRYPTO GENEROUS](crypto-generous-banner.png)

+## Introducing Transferrable Charities ✨

 A Dapp where you can donate to a vetted charity/philanthropy project and get an NFT for it that is valued to the donation amount.
-You can then, in future, sell the NFT whenever you have financial troubles for the same amount or lower.
+You can then, in future, transfer/sell the NFT whenever you have financial troubles for the same amount or lower.

+## Features

 - Projects vetted by DAO of field experts.
 - Projects are NFTs and donation is done on chain.